Trey Mancini Player Props: Cubs vs. Mets

 - In 61.0% of his 41 games this season, Mancini has picked up at least one hit.
 He's also had eight multi-hit games.

-- Mancini has had an RBI in nine games this season (22.0%), including four multi-RBI outings (9.8%).
+- Mancini has driven in a run in nine games this season (22.0%), including four games with more than one RBI (9.8%).
 He has also driven in three or more of his team's runs in three contests.

 - In 29.3% of his games this year, he has scored at least once.
 And he's had five games with multiple runs (12.2%).